DNS Lookup

 What if my domain DNS lookup doesn’t show results?

-If your domain DNS lookup doesn't show results, it might indicate an issue with your domain's configuration or the tool's connectivity.
+If the lookup performed against your domain doesn't show results, it might indicate an issue with your domain's configuration or the tool's connectivity.
 Double-check the domain name for accuracy, ensure your domain is active and correctly configured, and try the lookup again later.

 Is the information obtained from the tool always up-to-date?

 DNS records can change over time due to domain updates or configuration changes.
-However, the information provided by our DNS Lookup tool reflects the DNS records as of the time of the DNS query.
+However, the information provided by our DNS record checker reflects the DNS records as of the time of the DNS query.

 Why is DNS resolution important for website performance?